ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 _(version 6 and later only)_

-triggered when the player enters a new room, before the screen fades in
+triggered when the player enters a new room, before the screen fades in.

 **data value:** new room number